iterami/Docs.htm/common/js/core.md

 ---

 ### `core_sort_random(args)`
-* Sorts an array randomly.
-Cannot be reversed.
+* Sorts an array randomly and returns it.
+* Cannot be reversed.

 Arg     | Required? | Notes
 --------|-----------|------